harness-community/python-pipeline-samples/docs/overview.md

 The Harness Delegate is a software service you install in your environment that connects to the Harness Manager and performs tasks using your container orchestration platforms, artifact repositories, monitoring systems, and so on.

 The Delegate also needs permissions in the target environment to execute build tasks.
-These permissions are granted in the Delegate config file or the environment account you use when installing the Delegate.
+These permissions are granted in the Delegate config file or your environment account when installing the Delegate.

 ### Variables